-If you’re still not convinced that this is one of the coolest water toys to hit the market in years, then check out the video above of Rob and Morgan Wylie crossing the English Channel on Fliteboards this summer.
+If you’re still not convinced that this is one of the coolest boating water toys to hit the market in years, then check out the video above of Rob and Morgan Wylie crossing the English Channel on Fliteboards last summer.

 Seabob F5 SR

-It’s long been a contender for the most desirable toy out there, and now the redoubtable Seabob has been given even more grunt by its makers.
+It’s long been a contender for the most desirable boating water toy out there, and now the redoubtable Seabob has been given even more grunt by its makers.